lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab9.md

 write a `Makefile` so that you can recompile only code that is affected by a change.

-**Note:** you should not change what the program does.
-If you use your own Lab 8 solution and you don't have functions for sorting or any additional utility functions, you can add those so that you have things to put in the sorting and utility files described below.
+**Note:** you should not need to write any new code in this assignment, except perhaps function prototypes.
+If you use your own Lab
+8 solution and you don't have functions for sorting or any additional utility functions, you can add those so that you have things to put in the sorting and utility files described below.
+But you should not change the functionality of the program.

 ### Files